 Organizations and enterprises rely heavily on cloud services to support their infrastructure (networking, storage, databases, servers).
 Although the market is flooded with cloud computing platforms, the major cloud providers are Google Cloud, Amazon Web Service (AWS), and Microsoft Azure.

 But the question remains: Which one do you choose?
-Here are a few points that can help you choose the most suitable.
+Here are a few points that can help you choose the most suitable one.

 Azure has a pay-as-you-go whereas, the Google Cloud Platform provides a pay-per-minute payment model, and AWS offers a pay-as-you-go approach.
 All three providers offer discounts if you commit to using them for at least one year.
 It’s called Reserved Savings in Azure, Reserved Instances/Savings Plans in AWS, and Commitment Price in Google Cloud.